syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 ---
 layout: post
 title: BindableLayout | Accordion for Xamarin.Forms | Syncfusion
-description: How to bind AccordionItem to Xamarin.Forms SfAccordion using BindableLayout
+description: This section described about how to bind AccordionItem to Xamarin.Forms Accordion (SfAccordion) using BindableLayout.
 platform: xamarin
 control: SfAccordion
 documentation: ug
 ---

-# Bindable Layout
+# BindableLayout in Xamarin Accordion (SfAccordion)

 The [SfAccordion](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion.html) allows to set a collection of items by setting `BindableLayout.ItemsSource` and `BindableLayout.ItemTemplate` properties.
 The Accordion supports Bindable Layout in Xamarin.Forms version 3.5 and above.